The-Ur/.github/profile/README.md

 ---

-### For engineers, programmers, or people with money lying on their couch:
+### For engineers, programmers, or investors curious in our products:

 If you would like to see a demo, please email us at
 <a href="mailto:urworldllc@gmail.com">urworldllc@gmail.com</a>